-As well as the crafting of first rate hallmarked gold lockets the firm sought to reap the benefits of the wedding ring trade, which has always been huge market.
+As well as the crafting of first rate hallmarked gold lockets the firm sought to reap the benefits of the wedding ring trade, which has always been a huge market.
 The acquisition of the Albion Chain Co. in 1916 was a superb tactic to corner the market.
 Representatives would travel to each county in England promoting the firm’s wares.

-By the early 1920s in the region of 600 people were dependant on the company for a living.
+By the early 1920s in the region of 600 people were dependent on the company for a living.
 During this decade Stokes & Ireland & A & J Zimmerman were absorbed into the business.

 By 1936 numbers 16 and 49 Frederick Street were also known as business premises of the firm, as was the address of 19 - 39 Regent Place, Birmingham.

 The company acquired J W Tiptaft Ltd., who were the foremost manufacturer of sporting trophies in England.
-This acquisition allowed the firm to benefit from retaining the skilled artisans and knowledgeable workers needed dominate this trade.
+This acquisition allowed the firm to benefit from retaining the skilled artisans and knowledgeable workers needed to dominate this trade.